SCIENTIFIC WORKING GROUP FOR THE

 a) independently has access to unsealed evidential material in order to remove samples for examination;

 b) examines and analyzes seized drugs or related materials, or directs such examinations to be done; and

 c) as a consequence of such examinations, signs reports for court or investigative purposes.

 All new analysts shall have at least a bachelors degree or equivalent (generally, a three to four year post-secondary degree) in a natural/physical science.
-The individual shall have successfully completed lecture and associated laboratory classes in general, organic and analytical chemistry.
+Coursework shall include lecture and associated laboratory classes in general, organic and analytical chemistry.

 All forensic scientists have an ongoing responsibility to remain current in their field.
 In addition, laboratories shall provide support and opportunities for continuing professional development.
 Minimum continuing professional development requirements for a laboratory analyst are: